-INBRX-109 is a multivalent agonist of death receptor 5, or DR5, developed with the Inhibrx sdAb platform.
+INBRX-109 is a multivalent agonist of death receptor 5, or DR5, which we developed utilizing our sdAb platform.
 Agonism, or clustering, of DR5 receptors initiates a signaling pathway within the cell leading to tumor cell specific apoptosis, or programmed cell death.
-The process of clustering multiple cell surface receptors in close proximity to one another is essential for the induction of efficient signaling within a cell.
-Previously explored approaches using conventional mAbs or recombinant tumor necrosis factor-related apoptosis-inducing ligand, TRAIL, to target DR5 resulted in limited clinical efficacy, which we believe was due to an inability to effectively cluster multiple receptors.
-Additionally, clinical investigation of a multivalent DR5 agonist was halted due to observed liver toxicity.
-Based on published reports and internally generated data, we believe this toxicity was caused by anti-drug antibody (ADA) mediated hyper-clustering of DR5.
-To overcome the challenge of generating effective clustering while avoiding ADA-mediated toxicity, we designed INBRX-109 to cluster exactly four DR5 receptors per molecule and removed sequences that are recognized by pre-existing anti-sdAb antibodies commonly present in humans.
-We believe INBRX-109 has the potential to show clinical activity in multiple tumor types, including difficult-to-treat gastrointestinal tumors and mesothelioma.
+The process of clustering multiple cell surface receptors in close proximity to one another is essential to induce efficient signaling within a cell.
+Previously explored approaches using conventional mAbs or a recombinant tumor necrosis factor-related apoptosis-inducing ligand to target DR5 showed limited clinical efficacy, which we believe was due to an inability to effectively cluster multiple receptors together.
+To enhance clustering, a tetravalent DR5 agonist, TAS266, was developed by a third party and showed more potency in multiple preclinical models.
+Despite promising preclinical data, dose-limiting toxicities were observed, which may have resulted from pre-existing anti-drug antibodies to TAS266.
+To overcome the limitations of ineffective clustering, we designed INBRX-109 as a tetravalent DR5 agonist capable of binding and clustering exactly four receptors per molecule.
+Additionally, INBRX-109 was designed to avoid recognition by pre-existing anti-sdAb antibodies commonly present in humans.
+In preclinical testing, DR5 signaling activated programmed cell death has been observed to be directly proportionally to the number of DR5 molecules clustered.
+We believe INBRX-109 has the potential to show clinical activity across multiple tumor types, including difficult-to-treat gastrointestinal tumors and mesothelioma.
 In addition, we believe INBRX-109 has the potential to act as both a single agent and in combination with apoptotic pathway modulators or chemotherapy.
 INBRX-109 is currently being investigated in a Phase 1 clinical trial in patients with solid tumors including sarcomas.
-We expect to announce interim results from the dose escalation part of this trial in the first half of 2019.
+We expect to announce initial results from the dose escalation portion of this trial in the middle of 2020.